TheRayG/deepracer-log-analysis/DeepRacerLogAnalysis_Blog.md

 <br>

 ## Using Amazon SageMaker Notebook Instance for Log Analysis
 One of the greatest benefits of using an Amazon SageMaker Notebook instance to perform DeepRacer Log Analysis, is that Amazon SageMaker automatically installs Anaconda packages and libraries for common deep learning platforms on our behalf, including TensorFlow deep learning libraries.
-It also automatically attaches a ML storage volume to our Notebook instance, which we can use as a persistent working area to perform Log Analysis and store our analysis artifacts.
+It also automatically attaches an ML storage volume to our Notebook instance, which we can use as a persistent working storage to perform Log Analysis and retain our analysis artifacts.
 <br>
 <br>